 - Further down the line you may want to consider hiring a specialist procurement company for high-value supplies and complex negotiations.

-2. Establish your priorities
+2. Supply priorities

 Remember that price is not the only consideration